adamrturman/adamrturman.github.io/README.md

 - MongoDB
 - Bootstrap

-# TECHNICAL EXPERIENCE
+# Techical Experience
-## General Assembly,  Software Engineering Fellow, June 2020 - September 2020
+### General Assembly,  Software Engineering Fellow, June 2020 - September 2020
 - Over 600 hours of training, writing, and testing code focusing on industry best-practices.
 - MERN stack-focused, with the inclusion of Python and Django.
 - Built and deployed 4 applications utilizing user authentication, CRUD functionality, and database interaction, both as an individual and on a team.

-# SOFTWARE ENGINEERING PROJECTS
+# Software Engineering Projects

 ### Leet hints — full-stack application for improving skills on technical interview coding challenges
 - Front-end is built with React, styled with Bootstrap, and deployed to Github Pages.